 Things to Do in Lake Bled During Winter

-You can’t do this every winter, but according to locals we talked to, the lake freezes over once every 5-9 years.
+There are so many things to do in Slovenia in winter and ice skating on Lake Bled has to be one of the best.
+You can’t do this every winter.
+We asked locals, “Does Lake Bled freeze every year?” and were told Lake Bled lake freezes over once every 5-9 years.
 We were fortunate to be there the last day of safe skating for 2017.

 The boys and I rented skates and glided around the lake while Henry shot video.
 It was fast, smooth, and so much fun.
 Had we more time, we could have skated out to the island.